RonanQuigley/ronanquigley.github.io/blog-dev/content/understanding-gpu-sharing-strategies-in-kubernetes.md

 kubectl label node <gpu_worker_node_ls40> nvidia.com/device-plugin.config=ls40 --overwrite
 ```

-We can then have two different types of GPU utilisation strategies running.
+We can then have two different types of GPU sharing strategies running.
 So instead of having two mps control daemon pods, we now have one:

 ```bash
 nvidia-dcgm-exporter-crjx7